Fitness for One and All Home Page

 I'm doing them in this fashion as I don't use chains and bands during my off-season, so I wanted exercises that didn't require them at that time.
 But now during my in-season training, I use chains or bands for my first exercise of most workouts.
 Since I already have the chains or bands set-up, I can easily do my speed work with chains or bands immediately afterwards.

 If you haven't been including speed work in your training, it's worth a try.
 It just might provide the "spark" to help jump-start your workout progress.
-I would suggest starting with jump squats and explosive push-ups.
+I would suggest starting with jump squats, explosive push-ups, and jump deadlifts.
 Then later, you can add speed work using chains and bands.
 The above page on chains and bands gives details on where they can be purchased.

 See also Speed Exercises Videos.